Affiliate Disclosure: As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com.

 What do you use to plan your travel across the Sunflower State?
 Consider these five resources that I highly recommend from personal experience:

 Convention and Visitors Bureaus (CVBs) are the experts when it comes to the best places to explore and dine in a particular area of the state.
 Their free guides are available upon request.
 You can sign up to receive them electronically or by mail depending on the visitor center’s website.
-I typically opt for the snail mail option because CVBs will include extra rack cards and brochures featuring area attractions along with their guide.
+I typically opt for the snail mail option because CVBs will include extra maps and brochures featuring area attractions along with their guide.

-WORD-OF-MOUTH
+WORD-OF-MOUTH RECOMMENDATIONS

-Some of the best suggestions for dining or attractions have come from friends and family.
-Consider asking those you know about where they’ve traveled in the state to discover hidden away gems.
-Interested in going fishing or checking out a lake you’ve never been to?
+Are you interested in going fishing or checking out a lake you’ve never been to?
 Rather than logging time researching the options, ask your family’s best angler!
 If you’re lucky, they’ll even tell you the best bait to use to catch a fish.

 Years ago we drove to Cottonwood Falls and stayed at a cabin on a farmer’s ranch.
 We knew we wanted to check out the Chase Lake Falls after visiting with friends who had been to the area.
 The waterfall was worth the trip!